 New Jersey law requires an individual to be 18 years old and of sound mind to make a will.
-The legal definition of sound mind means the person is reasonable and able to judge an ordinary subject, like other rational adults.
-Additionally, in New Jersey, you must have a hard copy for your will, meaning it cannot be an audio, video, or other digital file type.
+The legal definition of “sound mind” means the person is reasonable and able to judge an ordinary subject, like other rational adults.
+Additionally, in New Jersey, you must have a hard copy for your will, meaning it cannot be an audio, video, or another digital file type.
 New Jersey allows for handwritten wills, but this is not recommended because courts easily invalidate them.

 Checklist For Making A Will In New Jersey

 - Decide what property to include in your will.